KonnorRogers/paramagic_chess/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+There are issues I am sure, this was more a proof of concept to show I can create a large project Testing was minimal due to time constraints and wanting to move on to writing rails If you would like to share or use the code feel free

 ## Contributing